 How to Check if a Moat Exist?
 (Moat Analysis Framework)

-It is quite strange that a medieval defense strategy employed in the fortifications of forts in England has come to occupy such a central stage in value investing stock analysis.
+A quick Moat Analysis Framework for beginners: It is quite strange that a medieval defense strategy employed in the fortifications of forts in England has come to occupy such a central stage in value investing stock analysis.

 Come to think of it, if you could picture England as a giant castle and The English Channel as the surrounding moat, you could quickly deduce that once England united the other nations on its island there would be few world powers who could launch massive territorial conquest on its shores especially since amphibious operations always tend to favour the defending side.
 (Perhaps this enabled them to expand their empire since not much needed to be done on homeland security front).